UK's Ofcom to cut cost of switching superfast broadband provider

-LONDON Britain's telecoms regulator is imposing new constraints on BT Group Plc in its operation of Britain's biggest fiber optic network, saying it aimed to make the market for superfast broadband services more competitive.
+LONDON, July 3 Britain's telecoms regulator is imposing new constraints on BT Group Plc in its operation of Britain's biggest fibre optic network, saying it aimed to make the market for superfast broadband services more competitive.

 BT sells access to its network - built in a multi-billion pounds investment over several years - to other vendors such as TalkTalk, who then offer superfast broadband to consumers.